aacyun/jianxioy.github.com/_posts/2013-01-01-blogging-like-a-hacker.md

 layout: post
 title: Blogging Like A Hacker
 excerpt: A new year approaches and one of my New Year's resolutions is to hack more.
 I began by creating a personal <a href="https://github.com/mojombo/jekyll">Jekyll</a> blog.
 Little did I know that it was going to be so fun.
+description: A new year approaches and one of my New Year's resolutions is to hack more.
+I began by creating a personal Jekyll blog.
+Little did I know that it was going to be so fun.
 category: blog
 ---
 After much procrastination, I have finally gotten down to creating a [Jekyll](https://github.com/mojombo/jekyll) blog.
 I've previously used [Posterous](https://posterous.com/) (which was awfully slow) and [Tumblr](https://www.tumblr.com/) (which was awfully web-based and mainstream).
 I've had this name since the [Blogspot](http://blogspot.com) days.